werckme/werckmeister/manual.md

 It is related to an instrument and contains events.

 A track begins with a `[` and ends with a `]`.
-<br>It can have its own configuration most likely the instrument setup.
-<br>These configuration statements a written between the beginning `[` and the beginning of the first voice (see the instrument statement in the examples below ).

 ```
--- a track with one voice
+-- a track with one voice and an instrument setup

 [
 instrument: piano;